locoframework/loco-js-model/README.md

         |--- other parts of Loco-JS
 ```

+# ⛑ But how is Loco supposed to help?

+* by providing logical structure for JavaScript code.
+You exactly know where to start, when looking for JavaScript code that runs current page (**Loco-JS**)
+* you have models that protect from sending invalid data to API endpoints.
+They also facilitate fetching objects of given type from the server (**Loco-JS-Model**)
+* you can easily assign a model to the form what will enrich it with fields' validation (**Loco-JS**)
+* you can connect models with controllers and views, so they will be notified about every change made to a given model on the server side.
+This change is going to be emitted as a signal to the front-end code.
+And signal is just a fancy name for JS object (**Loco**)
+* allows you to send messages over WebSockets in both directions with just a one line of code on each side (**Loco**)
+* respects permissions (you can send messages only to specified, signed in on the server, models _e.g. given admin or user_) (**Loco**)
+* solves other common problems

 # 🦕 Origins

 **Loco** framework was created back in 2016.
 The main reason for it was to make my life easier as a full-stack developer.